-- To have a highly developed curriculum that challenges and stimulates all pupils, enabling them to succeed their full potential - · To promote equality and diversity across all aspects of school life and challenge the status quo - To develop a staffing and governance model and school formation that is financially sustainable and delivers value for money, for example (but not limited to) joining/forming a MAT
+- To have a highly developed curriculum that challenges and stimulates all pupils, enabling them to succeed their full potential. - To promote equality and diversity across all aspects of school life and challenge the status quo. - To improve the wellbeing and health of pupils/staff including mental health wellbeing.
+To promote positive and healthy lifestyles among pupils. - To develop a staffing and governance model and school formation that is financially sustainable and delivers value for money